Product Design Developers Creating Eco-Friendly Products

 Green Evolution: Designing Environmentally Friendly Products

-Poor packaging, toxic materials, disposable products, the list goes on of the problems brands and product design developers are facing in 2018.
-However, we’re seeing more and more companies combat these issues with smart and innovative products like the eco-friendly Desert Shell we featured on our blog for example or the company designing office chairs out of recycled plastic.
-So how can you start putting the environment at the forefront as product design developers?
+Poor packaging, toxic materials, disposable products, and the list of problems that brands and product design developers are facing in 2018 goes on.
+However, we’re seeing more and more companies combat these issues with smart and innovative products like the eco-friendly Desert Shell we featured on our blog or the company designing office chairs out of recycled plastic.

 Product design developers create new ways to make products more eco-friendly.